Make It Rain

 Droplets

-While sitting on the deck taking in a beautiful early evening outside, I began my traverse of the daylight/dusk/night barrier when my five year old daughter approached me at the table on the deck, and asked to climb into my lap.
+While sitting on the deck taking in a beautiful early evening outside, I began my traverse of the daylight/dusk/night barrier when my five-year-old daughter approached me at the table on the deck, and asked to climb into my lap.
 While shimmying in for kitten-like comfort, she kicked up a seemingly simple conversation…

 Neve: “What are you reading?”